chaibuilder/chaibuilder.com/README.md

 # Chaibuilder Next + Supabase Starter

-Opinionated starter kit for building ChaiBuilder apps with Next.js (App Router) and Supabase.
-Follow the steps below to get a local environment running against your Supabase project.
+An opinionated starter kit for building ChaiBuilder apps with Next.js (App Router) and Supabase.

+> ⚡️ **Fully Online Setup:** You can complete the entire deployment process in your browser.
+No local environment or coding is required to get your site live.

+---

 ## 1. Prepare Environment Variables
-Gather these from your [Supabase Dashboard](https://supabase.com/dashboard/projects) before deploying.
+Gather these from your [Supabase Dashboard](https://supabase.com/dashboard/projects) before clicking deploy.

 ### A. Create Project
 * Create a new project and **save your Database Password** immediately.
 Supabase only shows this once.